College Policy 3.08

 - The student may submit a petition requesting Academic Forgiveness to the Registrar upon successful completion of 12 credits of 1000 level or higher courses.
 Successful completion is defined as earning a minimum of 2.0 in all coursework attempted to meet the 12 credit threshold to allow a petition for Academic Forgiveness to be submitted.

-- Students who have already earned any MCC, AVTI, MTI or MCTC certificate, diploma or degree are not eligible to petition for Academic Forgiveness.
+- Students who have already earned any MCC, MVTI, MTI or MCTC certificate, diploma or degree are not eligible to petition for Academic Forgiveness.

 - Transfer institutions, and selective admissions programs, may choose not to honor the Academic Forgiveness granted by MCTC.
 Academic Forgiveness applies only to MCTC.